Yorumoto/Yorumoto/README.md

 ## Kinda proud at:
 - Having a sus profile picture (you can't unsee it now)
-- NVIM and Rojo integrated *"Who uses Command Prompt to make a Roblox game?!"*
+- (Linux and) NVIM and Rojo integrated *"Who uses Command Prompt to make a Roblox game?!"*
 - Unfunny commit messages
 - idk i'm out of possessions that i can think of